therain7/prl/task1/README.md

 To assess performance the following testing was performed:
 - Stack was initially filled with `2 000 000` elements.
 - Multiple threads were started and each performed `1 000 000` stack operations.
 - Total time to perform all operations by all threads was measured.
+The average of 5 runs was taken.

 ### 100% push